As users navigate through Spaces, the listing for each Look and dashboard indicates whether they have scheduled that content.

 Looker administrators and users with the

 see_schedules permission also can see the Scheduler Plans page, which lists information about any scheduled content that is upcoming or ongoing.
-For information on scheduling content, see Scheduling Emails and Alerts and Scheduling Data Deliveries.
+For information on scheduling content, see Scheduling Data Deliveries.

 |Owner||User who owns the schedule.
 This is typically the user that created the schedule.
 However, a schedule’s ownership can be reassigned by an administrator.
 Also, an administrator can create a schedule for another user using the API.|